 Conclusion

 gRPC is a faster, smarter option for service-to-service communication and client-server mobile applications.
-As you saw in this tutorial, gRPC and Golang make a good combination for microservice communication.
-What you need to do is change your perspective from creating resource-based APIs to creating action-based APIs.
+As you saw in this tutorial, gRPC and Golang are good combinations for microservice communication.
+You need to change your perspective from creating resource-based servers to client API paradigms and move towards creating action-based APIs.

 If you’re creating gRPC applications and need to test app performance, Speedscale can help.
 The traffic replay framework conducts API testing in Kubernetes, offering automatically generated tests based on real-time data that’s stored in Speedscale’s data warehouse for analysis.
 Speedscale supports gRPC, REST, and GraphQL, among other protocols and environments.
 To see how Speedscale can help you, sign up for a free trial.